- Search The Registry

 He was at the forefront of articulating societal racism's intersectionality with self-esteem through psychology.
 Although Clark fought for racial integration, his book “Dark Ghetto: Dilemmas of Social Power” (1965) was popular among Black Nationalists because it compared the situation of Black citizens to that of colonized people.
 Clark's other writings include “Prejudice and Your Child” (1953), “Crisis in Urban Education” (1971), and “The Negro American” (1966), which he co-edited with Talcott Parsons.
 His televised interviews with James Baldwin, Malcolm X, and Martin Luther King, Jr., were published in a book entitled “The Negro Protest” in 1963.

 In addition to his activities as a scholar, Clark was involved with a variety of community development programs and served as an adviser to local and national policymakers.
 In 1946, he and his wife founded the North Side Child Development Center in Harlem to serve the needs of emotionally disturbed children.
 In 1962, Clark also played a key role in the founding of Harlem Youth Opportunities Unlimited, a program that influenced President Lyndon Johnson's War on Poverty program.

 As the only Black member of the New York Board of Regents, he continued his fight against segregated education.
 Clark's work for civil rights earned him the NAACP's Spingarn Medal in 1961.
 For his contribution to psychology, Clark was elected president of the American Psychological Association, receiving their Gold Medal Award.

-Clark built a consulting firm concentrating on his racial policies.
+He was an advocate of family consumer service through his work who built a consulting firm concentrating on his racial policies.
 Dr. Kenneth B. Clark died on May 1, 2005.

 Gale Encyclopedia of Psychology